Aetherinox/csf-firewall/docs/docs/about/csf.md

 ## Features

-Interested in Config Server Firewall & Security?
+Interested in ConfigServer Security & Firewall?
 Check out a partial list of the included features below:

 <br />